khulnasoft/integrations-core/mcache/README.md

 ### Installation

-The Memcache check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Memcache servers.
+The Memcache check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your Memcache servers.

 ### Configuration